taurusilver7/instagram-2.0/README.md

 - The root and child sub-elements in Transititon component to grant a element within the modal whereas Overlay positions the text part of the modal.
 - An uploadPost function to perform the document to firebase storage and fire the firestore.
 - To avoid any time losses during the image loading, a state to time the sequence in the correct order is created.
+- The test mode database is created in the _/cloud firestore/_ from firestore database menu.

 # Next.js + Tailwind CSS.